Kapilvastu Museum: Painted Grey Ware

-The ceramic industry of late grey ware is distinguished by the mode of its firing.
+The ceramic industry of late greyware is distinguished by the mode of its firing.
 It has a medium-thick section like the one from period III.
-It is particularly characteristic pottery of period IV of Hastināpur, where it is called late grey ware.
+It is particularly characteristic of pottery in period IV of Hastināpur, where it is called late grey ware.
 The red and grey wares were manufactured in contemporaneous sites of Northern India and Nepālese Terai.
 Its core is generally ashy-grey and rarely blackish-grey.
 Most of the vessels were treated with a slip both internally and externally.
 The colour was either grey with shades varying from medium to dark grey or black.
-Some of the sherds bear bands, dots and strokes in black.
-Dishes, bowls and dining–plates are representative types in this ceramic.
+Some of the sherds bear bands, dots, and strokes in black.
+Dishes, bowls, and dining–plates are representative types of this ceramic.
 Bowls in this ware are as frequent as in the red ware and represent a wide variety of types.
 Mitra has recorded various types of this ware from Tilaurākoṭ.
 According to her these indifferently-painted pots found in association with the Northern Black Polished Ware cannot be assigned to a distinctly pre-NBP ware Phase.
-One has to carefully examine to determine the original colour of her findings because other excavators have discovered painted grey ware in course of excavation at the same mound, assignable to period II at Hastināpur.
+One has to carefully examine to determine the original colour of her findings because other excavators have discovered painted grey ware in the course of excavation at the same mound, assignable to period II at Hastināpur.